 Canada's geography is highly varied.
 The West Coast is mountainous, and largely covered in an old-growth rain forest.
 The Prairies of Western Canada are flat with wide-open space stretching from horizon to horizon.
 Central Canada is covered by a rocky face called the Canadian Shield and littered with lakes and rivers.
 Southern Ontario and Quebec are home to rolling hills, fertile farmland and hundreds of cities and towns.
 The East coast is known for its attractively rugged Atlantic shore and windswept beaches.

 Canada's economy is booming.
-As of 2008, Canada's GDP is approximately C$1.178 trillion, with a GDP per capita of approximately C$37,500.
-In 2006, Canada's unemployment level fell to a 32-year low of 6.3%.
+As of 2012, Canada's GDP is approximately C$1.827 trillion, with a GDP per capita of approximately C$65,615.64.
+In 2016, Canada's unemployment level is 7.1%.
 In practical terms, this means that anyone who wants a job can usually find one.

 Canada is in the enviable position of having a rich natural resource base on which to base its economy, with the oil, timber and mining industries driving the economy.
 Canada's manufacturing and service sectors are also highly advanced.
 Canada's technology, research, and pharmaceuticals sectors are world-class, and it is a world leader in biotechnology, telecommunications and aerospace engineering.